 Volunteers MUST be at least 16 years of age in order to offer their individual services without adult supervision.
 No one under the age of 12 is permitted to volunteer in the warehouse.
-Other volunteer duties for younger volunteers include: special event helpers, mailing projects, or other activities.
-Minimum age for volunteers is 8 years old.
+Other volunteer duties for younger volunteers include special event helpers, mailing projects, or other activities.
+The minimum age for volunteers is 8 years old.

 WEAR THE PROPER CLOTHING

-Warehouse staff and volunteers must wear closed toe shoes.
+Warehouse staff and volunteers must wear closed-toe shoes.
 It is important to remember that the warehouse stays a little warm in the summer and a little cool in the winter, so please dress accordingly.
-Warehouse volunteers should wear clothes appropriate for lifting, squatting, reaching, and carrying product.
+Warehouse volunteers should wear clothes appropriate for lifting, squatting, reaching, and carrying a product.